 US CDC travel advisory:

-Level 2: Moderate.
+Level 3: High.
 Make sure you're fully vaccinated before travel.
+Unvaccinated travelers should avoid nonessential travel to Egypt.

 Our latest coverage